tvlahanastasis/crime-in-manhattan/README.md

 # crime-in-manhattan
 # Manhattan Crime Analysis

-An interactive data analysis of crime patterns in Manhattan using **R, Quarto and Plotly**, exploring temporal, geographic and demographic trends.
+An interactive exploration of the temporal, geographic and demographic trends of Manhattan crime in R.

 ## Interactive Report